chollurichandu/ExpandingView/README.md

 ## UIView Inheritance

-Want to use this on a `UIImageView`?
+Want to use this on something else rather than a `UIView`?
 You change the super class to anything which inherits from `UIView`, such as `UIImageView`.